cvicens/gramola-operator/README.md

 If you go to the Operator Hub you should see `Other` category... etc.

 # Troubleshooting
+Have a look here

+oc logs -f acme-operators-85cf48968d-9mgcg -n openshift-operator-lifecycle-manager

+Or here

 oc logs -f catalog-operator-7fccd6877f-phh9p -n openshift-operator-lifecycle-manager